Secours aux Sinistrés de Boko Haram

 The success of the Nigerian forces was not total and there are reports that after the attack NGOs fled from Gwoza.
 The assault was mounted from what can now be identified as a stronghold rather than a refuge in the Gwoza Hills.
 The Nigerians’ success in capturing of a LAV, presumably spoil acquired by Boko Haram from one of the surrounding Francophone countries, Niger, Chad or Cameroon, plus other equipment and ammunition, shows that the insurgency is indeed resurgent in this part of Nigeria.

-Any doubt about this was dispelled by Boko Haram’s ability to mount, less than a month after on the 6th of November and following two suicide bombings on the previous day, another substantial assault on Gulak, a Margi town that is the seat of the Madagali Local Government Area.
+Any doubt about this was dispelled by Boko Haram’s ability to mount, less than a month afterwards, on the 6th of November and following two suicide bombings on the previous day, another substantial assault on Gulak, a Margi town that is the seat of the Madagali Local Government Area.
 This began in the evening.
 It appears that local vigilantes and hunters were unable by themselves to fight off the attack, but that they were quickly reinforced by an army unit which repulsed the insurgents leaving — according to one source — 42 Boko Haram dead and only one resident shot.

 About a week later two villages located between Gulak and Madagali were again attacked by night but were driven off by Nigerian troops and local allies.
 And on the 21st of November suicide bombers killed at least 20 worshippers at a mosque in Mubi with over 40 others wounded.